mohamedabdelsalam578/Pharmacy-Management-System/README.md

    - Login with existing doctor account
    - Default doctor: username: mohamed, password: doc123
    - Doctors can create prescriptions and medical reports for patients
+   - Doctors can manage patient consultations and exchange messages

 4. **Login as Pharmacist** 👩‍⚕️
    - Login with existing pharmacist account